CMSgov/ab2d-website/_pages/api-documentation.md

   </h3>
   <div id="m-a4" class="usa-accordion__content usa-prose">
     <p>
-      Bearer tokens, also referred to as <a href="https://jwt.io/introduction/">JSON web tokens </a>, are used during the <a href="https://oauth.net/2/">OAuth 2.0</a> authentication and authorization process.
+      Bearer tokens, also referred to as access tokens or <a href="https://jwt.io/introduction/">JSON web tokens</a>, are used during the <a href="https://oauth.net/2/">OAuth 2.0</a> authentication and authorization process.
 You need a bearer token every time you access the sandbox or production environment.
     </p>
     <p>
-      You can get a bearer token by providing Okta with sandbox credentials or the production credentials received during onboarding.
+      You can get a bearer token by providing Okta with sandbox credentials or the production credentials received during <a href="{{ '/production-access' | relative_url }}">production access</a>.
 Bearer tokens expire after an hour, after which you must complete the process again.
     </p>
   </div>
 </div>